commandprompt/Simpycity/README.rst

     print(my_foo.name)
     >>>one

 Read the tutorial for more narrative help.
-The doc directory also includes formal class documentation.

 License
 =======